Alcibiades-Capital/valorem-website/site/_docs/trade-api-reference.md

 - `offers`: The offers array contains an array of items that may be transferred from the offerer's account.
 - `considerations`: The consideration contains an array of items that must be received in order to fulfill the order.
-It contains all of the same components as an offered item, and additionally includes a recipient that will receive each item.
-This array may be extended by the fulfiller on order fulfillment so as to support "tipping" (e.g. relayer or referral payments)
+It contains the same components as an offered item, and additionally includes a recipient that will receive each item.
+This array may be extended by the fulfiller on order fulfillment as to support "tipping" (e.g. relayer or referral payments)
 - `order_type`: The order type indicates whether the order supports partial fills and whether the order can be executed by any account or only by the